Last Updated on 11 July 2022 by admin

 A continuous threat intelligence solution will allow you to patch vulnerabilities more quickly, efficiently, and effectively.
 There’s no need to panic over manually compiling endless asset inventories!

-Stay ahead of the game in cyber security
+Stay ahead of the game with EASM

 At Informer, we firmly believe that security strategies must evolve to keep up with the ever-changing threat interface to provide optimum coverage.
 Sustainable adaption to modern threats is key for business survival.